 Social Security Disability Insurance (SSDI) Data and Trends

-- Covered male workers (52 percent of total) outnumber covered females by a ratio of 52 percent to 48 percent, but the covered female worker population continues to grow faster.
-The percentage of female workers grew 0.8 percent from 2011 to 2012, compared to 0.2 percent growth for male workers over the same period.
+- Covered male workers outnumber covered females by a ratio of 52 percent to 48 percent, but the covered female worker population continues to grow faster.
+The percentage of female workers grew 0.6 percent from 2012 to 2013, compared to a 0.1 percent decline for male workers over the same period.

-- The Social Security Administration paid in excess of $120 billion to disabled workers for the first time ever in 2013, with aggregate payments growing by 2.6 percent since 2012.
+- The Social Security Administration paid in excess of $130 billion to disabled workers for the first time ever in 2013, with aggregate payments growing by 2.6 percent since 2012.

-- The disabled worker population continues to grow steadily: The number of disabled workers receiving SSDI claim payments increased 2.9 percent from 2011 to 2012, outpacing the 0.8 percent growth in the overall covered worker population.
-The aging population, growth in the percentage of female workers, lack of substantial job growth and continued economic uncertainty all impacted the growth in SSDI claimants.
+- The disabled worker population continues to grow steadily.
+The number of disabled workers receiving SSDI claim payments increased 1.3 percent from 2012 to 2013, outpacing the 0.2 percent growth in the covered worker population.
+The aging population, growth in the percentage of female workers, slow overall job growth and continued economic uncertainty all impacted the increase in SSDI claimants.

-- Over 2.5 million workers in their 20s, 30s and 40s were receiving SSDI payments at the end of 2012.
-This accounts for roughly 29 percent of all workers receiving SSDI payments.
+- Nearly 2.5 million workers under age 50 were receiving SSDI payments at the end of 2013, accounting for 28 percent of all workers receiving SSDI payments.

-- Musculoskeletal and connective tissue disorders such as back pain, degenerated disk, arthritis, osteoporosis and rheumatism are the most frequent diagnoses for new SSDI awards.
+- Musculoskeletal and connective tissue disorders lead SSDI claims, with back pain, degenerated disk, arthritis, osteoporosis and rheumatism among the most frequent diagnoses for new SSDI awards.
 They are followed by mental disorders, circulatory system disorders, cancers and tumors, and nervous system and sense organ disorders.

 - New SSDI awards exceeded terminations by 15 percent in 2013, a ratio that has declined steadily for the past three years.
 Awards exceeded terminations by 63 percent in 2010, 56 percent in 2011 and by 35 percent in 2012.
-While this is a very positive trend, new disabled workers receiving benefits are exceeding SSDI beneficiaries who leave the rolls for any reason, resulting in continued growth in the ranks of disabled employees in "current pay status" (i.e., on SSDI claim).
-It should be noted that SSDI claim terminations increased 11 percent in 2012 while the number of new awards decreased, so the trend continues to improve.
+While this is a very positive trend, new disabled workers receiving benefits are still exceeding SSDI beneficiaries who leave the rolls for any reason, resulting in continued growth in the ranks of disabled employees in "current pay status" (i.e., on SSDI claim).
+It should be noted that SSDI claim terminations have been increasing for the last decade, while the number of new awards has recently been decreasing, so the trend continues to improve.

-- The average SSDI monthly benefit was $1,130 at the end of 2012.
-For males, it averaged $1,256, and for females it was $993.
-The average benefit increased by 1.7 percent over 2011.
-The average male benefit rose 1.6 percent while the average female benefit increased by 2.1 percent.
+- The average SSDI monthly benefit increased to $1,146 at the end of 2013.
+For males, it averaged $1,271, and for females, it was $1,011.
+The average benefit increased by 1.4 percent over 2012.
+The average benefit for males rose 1.2 percent, while the average benefit for females increased by 1.9 percent.

-- A significant number of SSDI claimants received less than $1,000 per month, with approximately 35 percent of disabled men and 58 percent of disabled women falling below that threshold in 2013.
-Only 11.5 percent of disabled men and 2.8 percent of disabled women workers received $2,000 or more in SSDI monthly benefits in 2012.
+- A significant number of SSDI claimants received less than $1,000 per month, with approximately 35 percent of disabled men and 56 percent of disabled women falling below that threshold in 2013.
+Only 11.5 percent of disabled men and 3.3 percent of disabled women workers received $2,000 or more in SSDI monthly benefits in 2013.

 Ten-Year Social Security Disability Insurance Trends

-- The number of applications for new SSDI benefits rose by 68 percent over the past 10 years, from 1.7 million in 2002 to 2.8 million in 2012.
+- The annual number of applications for new SSDI benefits has risen by 29 percent over the past 10 years, from 1.9 million in 2003 to 2.6 million in 2013.

-- The 979,973 workers approved for SSDI payments in 2012 are 31 percent more than the 750,964 workers approved in 2003.
-Impacting this decade-long increase is the 9.7 percent year-over-year decrease in new awards in 2012 was the second straight year of decreased awards.
-New awards had increased rapidly during 2007-2010.
+- The 885,000 workers approved for SSDI payments in 2013 is 14 percent more than the 778,000 workers approved in 2003.
+Impacting this decade-long increase is the 9.7 percent year-over-year decrease in new awards in 2013, which marked the third straight year of decreases.
+Prior to that, new awards had increased rapidly during 2007-2010.
 In the past three years, the improving economy, consumer confidence and a more upbeat job outlook seem to be having a positive impact.

-- According to the Social Security Administration, the final award rate for disabledworker applicants has varied over time, averaging nearly 45 percent for claims filed from 2001 through 2010 (as of the date of this report, this is the last year for which this data is available).
-The percentage of applicants awarded benefits at the initial claims level averaged 28 percent over the same period and ranged from a high of 37 percent to a low of 26 percent.
-The percentage of applicants awarded at the reconsideration and hearing levels is averaging 3 percent and 13 percent, respectively.
-Denied disability claims have averaged nearly 53 percent.
+- The final award rate for disabled-worker applicants has varied over time, according to the Social Security Administration, averaging 41 percent for claims filed from 2002 through 2010, the last year for which this data is currently available.
+The percentage of applicants awarded benefits at the initial claims level averaged 26 percent over the same period and ranged from a high of 31 percent to a low of 24 percent.
+The percentage of applicants awarded benefits at the reconsideration and hearing levels are averaging 3 percent and 13 percent, respectively.
+Denied disability claims have averaged 58 percent.

-- The total number of disabled workers receiving SSDI claim payments grew by 59 percent, from 5.5 million to 8.8 million, during the period 2002 to 2012.
-The rate of increase of workers in "current pay status" has slowed, and should continue to slow in future years, reflecting the decreasing number of new applications and new awards in 2011 and 2012.
+- The number of disabled workers receiving SSDI benefits has grown by 52 percent, from 5.9 million to 8.9 million, during the period 2003 to 2013.
+The rate of increase of workers in "current pay status" has slowed, and should continue to slow in future years, reflecting the decreasing number of new applications and new awards in 2011-2013 combined with increasing terminations.

-- The number of women receiving SSDI claim payments increased by 71 percent from 2002 to 2012, compared to a 50 percent increase among males.
-During the same time period, the number of female covered workers increased by 11 percent while male covered workers increased by 6 percent.
+- The number of women receiving SSDI benefits has increased by 62 percent from 2003 to 2013, compared with a 44 percent increase among males.
+During the same period, the number of female covered workers increased by 9 percent, while the number of male covered workers increased by just 4 percent.

-- The overall rate of disability increased among both men and women workers.
-In 2002, the ratio of disabled workers to covered workers was 3.9 percent; in 2012, that ratio was 5.8 percent.
+- The overall rate of disability has increased among both men and women workers.
+In 2003, the ratio of disabled workers to covered workers was 4.1 percent.
+In 2013, that ratio was 5.9 percent.
 Factors behind this dramatic rise include the aging of the U.S. workforce, and the economic turbulence and high unemployment of the past several years.

-- The disability rate is increasing more rapidly for women.
-Approximately 5.8 percent of covered female workers were receiving SSDI payments in 2012.
-That's 54 percent higher than the 3.7 percent of covered females receiving benefits in 2002.
-During that same period, the percentage of covered male workers receiving SSDI grew to 5.8 percent, a 42 percent increase from the 4.1 percent receiving benefits in 2002.
+- The disability rate has been increasing more rapidly for women.
+Approximately 5.9 percent of covered female workers were receiving SSDI payments in 2013.
+That's about 49 percent higher than the 4 percent of covered females receiving benefits in 2003.
+During that same period, the percentage of covered male workers receiving SSDI payments grew to 5.9 percent, a 39 percent increase from the 4.3 percent receiving benefits in 2003.

-- The average monthly SSDI benefit amount has increased by 35 percent in the past 10 years.
-The average for females (40 percent) has increased faster than for males (a 32 percent increase).
+- The average monthly SSDI benefit has increased 33 percent in the past 10 years.
+The average award for females (a 38 percent increase) has increased faster than for males (a 32 percent increase).
 This gender benefit gap has narrowed for younger disabled workers, reflecting progress toward pay equality.

-- Total SSDI payments to disabled workers have more than doubled in the past ten years and have increased every year since the first SSDI payments were made in 1957.
+- Total SSDI payments to disabled workers have nearly doubled in the past 10 years, and have increased every year since the first SSDI payments were made in 1957.